psolbach/metadoc/README.md

 ```

 ## Trustworthiness Check
 Since it's painful watching humans be all aggrevated about those fake news making the rounds, Metadoc does a rather crude background check on article sources.
 This means compiling a simple blacklist-lookup and `whois` data on the domain.
 Blacklists taken into account include the widely discredited [PropOrNot](http://www.propornot.com/p/the-list.html).
-The whole concept is very much alarming in itself.
 Thus, only if a domain is found on every blacklist do we spit out a `fake_confidence` of 1.
-That means we are conservative here.
 The resulting metadata should be taken with lots of salt.
-Let's put it like [Don DeLillo would](http://www.theparisreview.org/interviews/1887/don-delillo-the-art-of-fiction-no-135-don-delillo) – because "lists are a form of cultural hysteria."
+To put it in the words of [Don DeLillo](http://www.theparisreview.org/interviews/1887/don-delillo-the-art-of-fiction-no-135-don-delillo) – "lists are a form of cultural hysteria."

 ## Purpose
 This humble library is used in the context of a larger news-related software undertaking.
-We're synthesizing what we dub "audience-evaluated content" with automated metadata and a hint of machine learning.
+We're synthesizing what we dub "audience-evaluated content" with automated metadata.
 Machine-in-the-loop, if you will.
 Sounds like bullshit, but it's totally not.
 If you're intrigued and might want to work with us, feel free to drop a line to p at psolbach dot com.

 ## Install
 Requires python 3.5.